The Papers of Sir Robert Edwards

 Exhibition at the Science Museum in 2018

 Although the Edwards papers have been closed to researchers during cataloguing, there was an opportunity to display one of the items from the archive in an exhibition at the Science Museum in London in 2018.
 We lent the Museum a notebook that was used to record early clinical trials that led to the eventual first success of IVF.
 The exhibition ‘IVF: 6 Million Babies Later’ celebrated 40 years of IVF, and explored the history and current state of IVF technologies.
-You can read more about the exhibition and the clinical research notebook which was displayed in our blog post.

 One aspect of the Edwards papers which I found particularly interesting throughout the project was Edwards’ collaborations.